unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 In order to get the BTC address from a domain, we will need two queries: one to check the registry for the appropriate resolver address and another to check the resolver for the records.

 Let’s write a function to make a JSON-RPC POST API request to the Zilliqa blockchain using their gateway.
 This function will take an array of parameters that we want to send and make a POST call to the Zilliqa API.
-The following code snippet shows the `FetchZilliqa` function:
+The following code snippet shows the `fetchZilliqa()` function:

 ```javascript
 async function fetchZilliqa(params) {